By The Team at Be Your Best Self and Thrive

 3. Learning to trust yourself.
 The more you listen to your emotions the easier it is to respond to them with kindness.
 As you begin to make more choices that are in line with your values and goals it will become easier for you to trust the decisions you make.

 Increasing your awareness of yourself and strengthening your intuition can help you to make decisions that are more in line with your values and allow you to be more present in your day-to-day life.
 There are many ways you can cultivate self-awareness, including meditation, doing a creative activity, and leaning into discomfort rather than attempting to push it away.
-I hope you find these skills useful in your journey to listening to and trusting in yourself and helping you to improve your wellbeing!
+Utilizing these skills can be helpful in your journey to listening to and trusting in yourself to improve your wellbeing!

-Be Your Best Self + Thrive Counseling uses a holistic, non-judgmental approach to help you build an alliance with your mind, body and spirit that work together for your benefit.
-Elena is a therapist who is experienced in using mindfulness techniques to help you cultivate self-awareness and self-esteem.
-You can find out more about her here.
-Book your free consultation here to discuss how we can help!
+Be Your Best Self + Thrive Counseling uses a holistic, non-judgmental approach in their mental health care practice to help you build an alliance with your mind, body and spirit that work together for your benefit.
+Book your free consultation to work with the #1 Holistic Mental Health Counselor's in St. Petersburg, Fl